 NO sign up

 Members who bring guests must ensure their guest has completed the Guest Liability Form.
-The Form can be access by clicking the green button below.
+The Form can be accessed by clicking the green button below.
 When you click the button, the form will appear in a new window.
 Click on the small printer icon in the grey banner to print.
-Present signed form to the ski-level Leader that morning
+Present signed form to the ski-level Leader that morning.

 .
 Guest LiabilityForm